ryan-mcclue/unsw/gens4015/course-notes.md

 The closer the more solid object can form like metals and rock, then ice, than gases.
 This is referred to as the architecture of a planetary system.
 However, after discovering the first exoplanet that orbited a sun-like star, we realised that this architecture is not entirely accurate as the many exoplantary systems are so diverse
-The moon was formed as a result of a collision with the Earth occuring in the protostar phase
+The moon was formed as a result of a collision with the Earth occuring in the protostar phase A meteor is a small piece of rock.
+It is what would fall to Earth as a shooting star.
+An asteroid is a much larger piece of rock located in asteroid belt.
+A comet is another icey rock mainly in kuiper belt.
+To be considered a planet:
+  * be not too large that nucluer fusion occuring
+  * not too small that gravity has not made it spherical (like an asteroid)
+  * it must be the only thing in its orbit (otherwise dwarf planet) Naming of stars:
+  * if contains greek letter like alpha, beta, gamma etc. this references degree of brightness
+  * if contains name, referencing constellation
+  * if contains number prefix, latitude/longitude
+  * if contains text prefix, referencing catalogue, e.g. Kepler is all discovered by kepler satellite.
+Subsequent number is order of discovery
+The name of the exoplanet that appends 'b', 'c', etc. to these star names

+The process of forming planets is not calm.
+They can have their orbits changed:
+  * dynamical friction: the large body moves through a series of smaller bodies which then follow it in its wake.
+This causes the larger body to slow down and have its orbit decay.
+  * three-body interactions (e.g. sun, earth, another planet): interact with neighbouring planets and exchange energy causing inward or outward orbital changes (could even be ejected, becoming a rogue planet)

+Tidal locking is where a planet is very close to its star, such that only one face of it ever faces the star.
+The moon does this with Earth, hence the near side and far side